 Plus there are even faster electric supercars from China for example ArcFox GT which clocks 100km/h in 2.59 seconds, the Hongqi S9 in 1.9 seconds, and the recently unveiled GAC AION Hyper SSR which also does 0-100km/h in only 1.9 seconds.

 A flurry of electric cars coming from China that are capable of hitting the 0-100km/h mark within 3 seconds will begin to outshadow the conventional ICE-powered fuel-guzzling supercars.
-Moreover, EVs due to their lesser maintenance & running cost have already positioned themselves as a better alternative to conventional cars with combustion engines.
+Moreover, EVs due to their lesser maintenance & running costs have already positioned themselves as a better alternative to conventional cars with combustion engines.
 Plus there is no exclusivity factor which means anyone can get a car with a high-performance figure and these cars are no longer restricted to hot shots.

 Related: Up Close With the All-Electric GAC AION Hyper SSR